dav/AloharDemo/README.md

 **NOTE**: **Our iOS SDK requires OS5.0+ and XCode4.2+.
 Our Android SDK requires OS2.2+.**

+**Alohar SDK leverages various sensor data and has a learning engine, we recommend you run the sample application on your device and use it for sometime to see its full power.
+Right after the initial installation, you will see empty user stay or places.
+Please keep using it for a short time, you will see your first stay detected shortly.**

 ###Report Issues/Bugs/Feature Requests###

+Both SDKs are still in Beta stage, we are collecting feedbacks and potential feature requests.
+Please let's know your thought.

 Got questions?
 Email <developer@alohar.com>